11 Feb 5 great things to do in Las Vegas besides gamble

 - Take a guided tour.
 I could give the same advice about most things done for the first time.
 While the museum staff were super helpful and informed, a guided tour would have illuminated (pun intended) many more nuggets of history and enhanced the experience.
 Night tours do sell out, so buy tickets in advance.

 There are many tours from Vegas to the Grand Canyon, Bryce and Zion National Parks.
-Those are destinations several hours away and deserving of more than a few hours of your time.
-If you’re looking for something truly unique to do in Vegas, but close enough that you can fully immerse in a day, here are two I visited in January.
+Those destinations are several hours away and deserving of more than a few hours of your time.
+If you’re looking for something truly unique to do in Vegas, but close enough that you can fully immerse in a day, here are two places I visited in January.
 (Be aware: this is the Mohave Desert and summer temperatures can be dangerous.
-Proper clothing and hydration is essential or the consequences are dire.)
+Proper clothing and hydration are essential or the consequences are dire.)

 Valley of Fire State Park.
-One hour northeast of Las Vegas is Valley of Fire State Park – 40,000 acres dominated by magnificent red sandstone formations created from sand dunes during the age of dinosaurs.
+One hour northeast of Las Vegas is Valley of Fire State Park – 40,000 acres dominated by magnificent red sandstone formations created from dunes during the age of dinosaurs.
 Some 17 miles of scenic road wind through the park, making most major features accessible from parking lots and pull-outs.
-There are some short hikes that are awesome.
+There are some awesome short hikes.
 Allow 1-2 hours each.
 I did Mouse’s Tank, Fire Wave (my favorite) and White Domes.
 The payoff of Fire Wave is the halfway point, where orange and white stripe slickrock appear in alternate bands, twisted into beautiful formations by eons of geologic forces.
 I waited there about 20 minutes hoping people would get off the spiral domes which dot the Fire Wave basin so I could get a lovely photo.
 They did not leave, so I did.
 Returning home, I read that the area is extremely fragile and visitors are to avoid the formations.
 So sad that people disrespect our public lands with their selfish behavior.
 Not only do they ruin the view for everyone else, they threaten the survival of these precious landmarks.